-Figure 13.
+Figure 11.
 A monologue showing how the teacher might think aloud while engaged in contextualization with Keppler's 1912 political cartoon "Thanksgiving: A Study in Proportion."

-I remember that contextualization is thinking about the time and place of a document's creation and analyzing the document based on the context.
+I remember that contextualization is the process of thinking about the time and place of a document's creation and analyzing the content of a document based on the context.
 Since this cartoon was made in 1912, it is evidence of what was happening then, not of what happened in 1621.
 I know that sometimes the content of the document can help us understand the historical context.
-I think that the title and caption on the cartoon "Thanksgiving: A study in proportion" helps me understand what to pay attention to.
-Ok, I see a large, colorful pile representing Thanksgiving traditions in the front and a disproportionately tiny, dark church in the back.
+I think that the title and caption on the cartoon Thanksgiving: A study in proportion helps me understand what to pay attention to.
+Ok, I see a large, colorful pile representing Thanksgiving traditions in the foreground and a disproportionately tiny, dark church in the background.
 This content is really useful in understanding the values in 1912.
 I think that Keppler was pointing out the changing Thanksgiving traditions, possibly in urban America.
-I make this inference because the church building looks more like a city church than a country church.
-Keppler is saying that entertainment, recreation, and having fun, represented by the huge, colorful pile that includes a football, golf clubs, hunting rifle, cooked turkey, pumpkin, cranberries, and a theatre mask, were pushing religious worship, represented by the dark little church, out of the Thanksgiving picture.
+I make this inference because the church building looks more like a city church than a rural church.
+Keppler is saying that entertainment and recreation, represented by the huge, colorful pile that includes a football, golf clubs, hunting rifle, cooked turkey, pumpkin, cranberries, and a theatre mask, were pushing religious worship, represented by the dark little church, out of the Thanksgiving picture.
 So, I think that the social context of 1912 was one during which American values were changing.
-I make a connection to the proclamation made by the General Court of Boston-in it, Thanksgiving was all about fasting and prayer and thinking about God.
-The cartoon gives evidence that urban Americans were becoming less religious and more focused on having fun for Thanksgiving.
+The cartoon gives evidence that urban Americans were becoming less religious and more focused on worldly pursuits.
 And I infer that Keppler did not like this trend by his creation of this cartoon.
-And now, when I think about the letter we looked at yesterday from the Downtown Association of LA, it seems like Thanksgiving had a completely financial purpose by 1933.
+And now, when I think about the letter we looked at yesterday from the Downtown Association of LA, it seems like Thanksgiving had a completely materialistic purpose then.